Neuroscience-Informed Yoga Teaching™

 Readiness

-The nervous system state that determines access to attention and learning.
+The state of the nervous system that influences access to attention, participation, and learning.

-How pacing, cue density, and transitions influence cognitive load.
+How pacing, transitions, cue density, language, and environment influence cognitive load and integration.

 Explore NIYT™